What To Expect At Your SSD Hearing

 It’s important to contact a lawyer as soon as possible after your claim has been denied, as you have a limited amount of time to request a hearing.
 With the help of an experienced attorney, many people eventually receive the benefits they need and deserve at a hearing.

 At the Law Office of Annette Rutkowski LLC, I offer a free initial consultation to discuss your case.
-With offices in Indianapolis, Lafayette and Franklin, I represent clients throughout central, western and southern Indiana.
+With offices in Indianapolis, I represent clients throughout central, western and southern Indiana.